Nairne

 Nairne is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Nairne, as per the latest Census evaluation, 98.5% of dwellings were houses with the remaining 1.5% comprising semi-detached homes, apartments, and other types.
-This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Nairne stood at 25.0%, with mortgaged properties at 54.1% and rented ones at 20.9%.
+Nairne's dwelling structures, as per the latest Census, consisted of 98.5% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Nairne stood at 25.0%, with mortgaged dwellings at 54.1% and rented ones at 20.9%.
 The median monthly mortgage repayment was $1,500, lower than Adelaide metro's average of $1,562.
 The median weekly rent in Nairne was $350, compared to Adelaide metro's $320.
 Nationally, Nairne's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing